Skjoldrun/Skjoldrun.github.io/docs/wpf/ui-theme-mahApps.md

 </mah:MetroWindow>
 ```

-Add the inheritance of the `MetroWindow` class in the Code-behind (optional, not allways necessary):
+Add the inheritance of the `MetroWindow` class in the Code-behind (optional, not always necessary):

 [![MahApps Preview](/assets/images/articles/theme-mahApps/Code-behind.png)](/assets/images/articles/theme-mahApps/Code-behind.png)